mobius-home/mobius/README.md

 ```

 The Mobius Binary Format (MBF) is a binary string that has encoded and
-compressed the all the historical metrics that mobius current has.
+compressed all the historical metrics that mobius current has.
 This is
 most useful for preparing metrics to send off to another system.
 To parse
 the binary format you can use `Mobius.Exports.parse_mbf/1`.